 On the Microsoft Office Home tab, click Install Office.

 When prompted with what to do, click Run, and then click Yes for User Account Control.

 Wait for Office to complete its installation.
 When you see You're all set!, click Close twice.

-Figure 3 shows your resulting environment, which includes the WIN10 computer that has:
+This includes the WIN10 computer that has:

 - Has Office 365 ProPlus installed.

 You are now ready to experiment with additional features of Microsoft 365 Enterprise.